pdjr-signalk/pdjr-skplugin-interfacewatchdog/README.md

-interface's throughput statistic is less than or equal to its configured *threshold* then a log message and an 'alarm' notification are issued and, if *restartLimit* is non-zero, then a restart-cycle is started.has not been exceeded then the Signal K node service will be killed.
+interface's throughput statistic is less than or equal to its configured *threshold* then a log message and an 'alarm' notification are issued and, if *restartLimit* is non-zero, then a restart-cycle is started (see below).
+If *restartLimit* is zero, or when any restart cycle has completed without interface throughput moving above *threshold*, the monitoring of the interface is disabled.

+has not been exceeded
+then the Signal K node service will be killed.
 Any restart kill signal is issued approximately one second after the associated alarm notification: this delay is designed to allow an alarm